tdongsi/java/my.vip.applets/README.md

 # Interactive Java applications/applets

-This Java project is my works in 2004 Vacation Internship Program (VIP), using then-new Java 1.4.
+This Eclipse project contains my past works in an internship, using then-new Java 1.4.
 It contains several interactive Java applications/applets that demonstrate Electrical Engineering concepts.

 # Screenshots